-Statement on Standards for Attestation Engagements (SSAE) No. 16 came about for a number of fundamental reasons, one of the most important being that of SSAE 16 to closely mirror and align itself with ISAE 3402, the globally accepted standard for reporting on controls at service organizations.
+Statement on Standards for Attestation Engagements (SSAE) 16 came about for a number of fundamental reasons, one of the most important being that of SSAE 16 to closely mirror and align itself with ISAE 3402, the globally accepted standard for reporting on controls at service organizations.
 The regulatory landscape has changed dramatically in recent years, forcing many service organizations to undergo an examination of their control environment.
-As such, Statement on Auditing Standards No. 70 (SAS 70), the U.S. standard for reporting on controls at service organizations, was well positioned to accommodate the needs of businesses for compliance reporting purposes, ultimately allowing it to play a dominant role, both regionally and internationally.
+As such, SAS 70 the U.S. standard for reporting on controls at service organizations, was well positioned to accommodate the needs of businesses for compliance reporting purposes, ultimately allowing it to play a dominant role, both regionally and internationally.
 However, its limitations forced changes, resulting in the issuance of SSAE 16, which effectively supersedes SAS 70 on or after June, 15, 2011.

 Global Accounting Standards

 The consensus amongst the international accounting community has been that of moving forward with globally accepted accounting principles and standards, which is evident with ISAE 3402, the internal standard for reporting on controls at service organizations.
 It was clear that a revised U.S. standard would be necessary for keeping pace with these changes, hence SSAE 16 evolved to supersede SAS 70.
 Though there are a number of very subtle differences between SSAE 16 and ISAE 3402, they are essentially very similar with regard to their intent and overall framework.